eduardvercaemer/booter/README.md

 - `int 0x10,0` -> set video mode
 - `int 0x10,e` -> write text in teletype mode

+The keyboard services are provided via `int 0x16`:
+- `int 0x16,0` -> wait for a keypress and return character

 # Usage

 Programs are compiled with `nasm` to binary format, and run in `qemu`.